Helium MCP Server - News, Markets & AI

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-The schema description coverage is 0%, so the description must fully compensate.
-It provides detailed semantics for all four parameters: symbol as a ticker with examples, strike as a number with examples, expiration as a date string with format and example, and option_type as 'call' or 'put'.
-This adds significant value beyond the bare schema.
+The input schema provides zero description coverage, but the description's Args section gives clear semantics for all four parameters: symbol examples, strike as a number, expiration with format 'YYYY-MM-DD', and option_type restricted to 'call' or 'put'.
+This adds essential meaning beyond the bare schema.
+The description also clarifies the model's behavior for each parameter.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.